jeremiabryan/Vivace/README.md

 * App stops responding when results do not appear
 * special characters crash application

+### Created by Jeremia Reyes, Devin Rogers, and Carlos Lopez

 Apple Music and iCloud are registered trademarks of Apple Inc.